taranpalsingh/competitive-programming/README.md

-# leetcode
+# Competitive-Programming
-Solutions of the leetcode questions that I have submitted.
+Solutions of the leetcode and hackerRank questions that I have successfully submitted till now.